-The second item we need to configure are the routing rules that will associate inbound or outbound calls with the proper digit manipulation rules for the type of call they need to service.
+The second item is to configure the routing rules that will associate inbound or outbound calls with the proper digit manipulation rules for the type of call they need to service.
 This will require that the gateway perform some digit manipulation on calls that go from the TDM side to the IP side as well as in the reverse direction, IP to TDM.